Canon 700D vs Leica S Typ 007

 Studio photographers will appreciate that the Leica S Typ 007 (unlike the 700D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The S Typ 007 is a recent model that features in the current product line-up of Leica.
-In contrast, the 700D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 700D was succeeded by the Canon 750D.
+Both the 700D and the S Typ 007 have been discontinued, but can regularly be found used on ebay.
+The 700D was replaced by the Canon 750D, while the S Typ 007 was followed by the Leica S3.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 700D and the Leica S Typ 007?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.